nixnest/Nixbot/README.md

 # Nixbot
-NodeJS/Bash/Whatever Bot for Nixnest and few other assorted servers
+NodeJS/Bash/Whatever Bot for Nixnest and few other assorted servers.

 ## Coming soon